-Students' hardware issues (quotations) The most difficult issue in distance teaching in our region (Warmian-Masurian Voivodeship) is the lack of equipment in students.
+Students' hardware issues (quotations) The most difficult issue in distance teaching in our region (Warmian-Masurian Voivodeship) is the fact that students lack equipment.
 (F, over 11 years of teaching, public school, Warmian-Masurian Voivodeship) The problem arises from sharing equipment with siblings and parents, younger children use the internet (and can participate) in online classes only when parents are at home and - after all - they have different work schedules.
-(F, 0-5 years of teaching, public school, Warmian-Masurian Voivodeship) I don't need support, but it's the students who don't have access to the equipment and the internet that need it so much.
-Special care should be given to children from large families and children under the care of the Social Welfare Center and from orphanages.
+(F, 0-5 years of teaching, public school, Warmian-Masurian Voivodeship) I don't need support, but it should be provided to the students who don't have access to the equipment and the internet.
+Special care should be given to children from large families and children under the care of the Social Welfare Centers and from orphanages.
 (F, 6-10 years of teaching, public school, Mazovian Voivodeship) We have Roma families and in some Roma families - not all, as I want to emphasize - parents do not really respect children's education.
 We visit the children and leave them materials explaining what to do and after a week we pick them up.
 And it works.
 (IDI, F, over 11 years of teaching, public school, Łódź) We have a big problem with Roma and refugee families.
 Children have no equipment and contact with parents is difficult.
 We print materials and send them by post.
-(IDI, F, over 11 years of teaching, public school, Łódź) SPOŁ ED ED Problems with online connection In the analysis using the size of the place of residence as a scale indicates that problems with internet connection concern mainly small towns and villages under 10,000 inhabitants.
-The problem concerns more often internet connection in students than internet connection in teachers.
-Many teachers point to unstable connection as the most severe problem, as they generate issues with students missing classes when the internet is down, and then the need to help them join the online class again if a new connection is established.
+(IDI, F, over 11 years of teaching, public school, Łódź)

+Problems with internet access Problems with internet access concern mainly teachers and students from small towns and villages under 10,000 inhabitants.
+The problem concerns more often access by students rather than by teachers.

+Many teachers point to unstable connections as the most severe problem, as they generate issues with students missing classes when the internet is down, and then the need to help them join the online class again if a new connection is established.

-12% of teachers describe their internet connection issues as the key problem
+12% of teachers describe their own access issues as the key problem

-38% of teachers describe the internet connection issues in students as the key problem Some students use a radio connection or other, unstable connection.
+38% of teachers describe students' problems with access as the key problem Some students use a radio connection or other, unstable connection.
 (F, 0-5 years of teaching, public school, Greater Poland Voivodeship) The problem is the internet connection going down during class.
 (F, over 11 years of teaching, public school, Pomeranian Voivodeship)